nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 3.
 After adding his athletes, the Coach wants to view his athletes in alphabetical order, so he wants to sort them by name in ascending order.

 Step 4.
-The Coach then decides to execute the command `sort 1 1`.
+The Coach then decides to execute the command `sort 1`.

 #### Design considerations:

 Restricting attribute and order to an integer value allows for the input to be easily anticipated and controlled.

-* **Alternative 1 (current choice):** Allow coaches to specify what and how to sort their list.
+* **Alternative 1 (current choice):** Allow coaches to specify how to sort their list.
     * Pros: More flexible and customisable to the needs of the coach.
     * Cons: More troublesome as coach needs to check the User Guide to learn what integers to use.

-* **Alternative 2:** Coach types `sort` and it sorts based on a pre-determined attribute and order.
-    * Pros: Easy for coach to use.
-    * Cons: Not flexible nor customisable.

 ### Undo/redo feature